Smuzzies/comfyui_chatbox_overlay/README.md

 Included is a sample chatbox for 1024x1024 images.
 Adjust the start locations by calculating your image axis in pixels.
+Adjust your font location.
+Ex. for windows it might be c:/windows/fonts/font.ttf

 For the sample chatbox image included, save and load this image into ComfyUI.